 Most edibles require at least six to eight hours of full sun per day to produce their vegetables and fruit.
 They also need at least 1 inch of water per week from rainfall or irrigation to stay hydrated, plump and healthy.
 Whether planting landscape edibles in the ground, in containers, or as accents in hanging baskets, trellised pots or window boxes, always meet their sun and water needs.

-Let plant needs help guide your landscape layout.
+Let plant requirements help guide your landscape layout.
 When neighboring edibles and ornamentals share similar needs, it enhances care and simplifies labor.

 Grown just for a single season, annual edibles get replaced each year.
 This means ever-changing opportunities for new edibles and new designs.